peregoniccolo/style-transfer-video-processor/README.md

 PRESERVE_COLORS                     | If True the output video will preserve the colors of the input video.
 If  False the program will perform standard style transfer.
 NO_AUDIO                            | If true, the output video will no preserve the audio of the input video.
 <!-- OUTPUT_FPS		                | Defines the frame rate of the output video -->
+LOCAL_MODEL                         | Path to the local tensorflow_hub model, if available.
+STYLE_FOLDER                        | Folder containing the style images to use, named as numbers.
+MIDWAY_FOLDERS                      | Folder used to save midway results like detached audio and video files.

 **The user must find and place their own style reference images in the `style_ref` directory.
 Style reference images can be arbitrary size.
 For best results, try to use style reference images with similar dimensions